wfordh/higgins_site_hydeout/_drafts/travels-and-2021-mlb-draft.md

 I've had a harder time zeroing in prospects in the A's range that are favorites than is typical, but I bucketed some players based on how I'd feel if the A's drafted them.

-* Love: Trey Sweeney, Will Taylor, Harry Ford
+* Love: Will Taylor, Harry Ford
-* Like: Michael McGreevy, Carson Williams, Jud Fabian, Will Bednar, Izaac Pacheco, Gage Jump
+* Like: Trey Sweeney, Michael McGreevy, Carson Williams, Jud Fabian, Will Bednar, Izaac Pacheco, Gage Jump
-* Fine: Jay Allen, Aaron Zavala, Ryan Cusick, Alex Binelas, Lonnie White Jr.,
+* Fine: Jay Allen, Aaron Zavala, Ryan Cusick, Alex Binelas, Lonnie White Jr., Tyler Black

 Some others that I wouldn't expect to be the first round pick, but could be around in the second are Davis Diaz, Thatcher Hurd, Josh Hartle, Ryan Bliss, James Wood, Edwin Arroyo, Ky Bush, and Doug Nikhazy, among others.
 I'll probably post a list of all the guys I'm higher on than consensus at some point, as well as a consensus board made from ones posted online.